-Most people from outside China probably first became aware of Wang in early 2015, when Wanda purchased a 20 per cent stake in Atletico Madrid.
-At the time, the Chinese businessman talked of his intention to build a global entertainment business that would stretch from China to Hollywood.
-As the network visualisation below shows, Wang is following through on his intentions.
+Most people from outside China probably first became aware of Wang in early 2015, when Wanda purchased a 20 per cent stake in Spanish side Atletico Madrid.

+At the time, the Chinese businessman talked of his intention to build a global entertainment business that would stretch from China to Hollywood, and as the network visualisation below shows, Wang is following through on his intentions.